The Fine-Structure Constant

 4. The Derivation: A Journey from Self-Reference to Light

 The PU framework's derivation of α is a multi-step deductive chain that connects the abstract logic of self-reference to the concrete physics of electromagnetism.
-It is a parameter-free calculation, meaning its inputs are not measured experimental values but are themselves constants derived from the framework's own internal logic.
+No continuous parameter is fitted in the core chain.
+Its inputs are structural integers, branch conditions, and geometric factors fixed within the framework before comparison with experiment.

 24 ln(1 + u*) = ln 8